-Steve Stephens’ Ex Joy Lane Finally Gives Statement About Their Past, Her Thoughts
+Steve Stephens’ Ex Joy Lane Finally Gives Statement About Their Past

 Steve Stephens shocked the entire world when he walked up to an elderly man and shot up in in the head yesterday.
-Steve is claiming that this is all because of Joy Lane, who happens to be his ex-girlfriend.
-He actually made the man say her name before shooting him.
+Steve is claiming that this is all because of Joy Lane, who happens to be his ex-girlfriend, and he made the man say her name before shooting him.

 Steve said, “She’s the reason that this is about to happen to you.”

-Now Joy Lane is speaking out about their past and her thoughts.
-CBS News shared what she had to say about him and what is going on.
+Now, Joy Lane is speaking out about their past.
+CBS News shared what she had to say about him and what is going on with her now.

 PLEASE RESPECT HER WISHES!
 Steve Stephens Ex-Girlfriend Joy Lane Responds To Horrific Tragedy! https://t.co/kW9EGip6ks pic.twitter.com/seF3VPb9Ia